7 Raptive Alternatives To Website Monetization (2025)

 3. Premier: It offers publishers custom solutions and personalized service, but you’ll need to achieve 400,000 U.S. page views per month.

-First, NeworMedia doesn’t require a minimum page view for its entry-level plan, but it does require that all sites be in English, have a sidebar, and adhere to Google’s ad policies.
+First, NeworMedia doesn’t require a minimum number of page views for its entry-level plan, but it does require that all sites be in English, have a sidebar, and adhere to Google’s ad policies.
 Also, you must be willing to run two ads.

 Example of a Newor Media AD